- Say No

 - Silver warehou populations are below a healthy level, and there are concerns that the stock may not be able to rebuild to a targeted level under the impacts of fishing and climate change.

-- The fishery catches some threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry have been proactive in trying to reduce mortalities of vulnerable species.
+- The fishery catches some threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry has been proactive in trying to reduce mortality of these vulnerable species.

-- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (767t 2012-13)
+- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (234t in 2021/22)

 Silver warehou are mainly caught as a secondary, byproduct species in a Commonwealth-managed fishery that targets multiple species of fish, including blue grenadier.
 Stocks of silver warehou are below a healthy level (but not seriously overfished), and there are concerns that climate impacts will prevent them from recovering under recent levels of catch and fishing effort.

 They are caught using bottom trawl and Danish seine net fishing methods in the Commonwealth-managed Southern and Eastern Scalefish and Shark Fishery (SESSF), which is Australia’s largest source of locally caught finfish for the domestic market.